Academic and Student Services

 The Recreational Sports program provides facilities, equipment, and opportunities for participation in a wide variety of sports and recreational activities for the University community.
 These activities are designed to accommodate all individuals and activities ranging from beginner to expert and sport activities ranging from highly competitive and structured to informal and social.
 Program areas of interest include intramural sports, fitness and wellness, informal (open play) recreation, sport clubs, aquatics, outdoor adventure, and special events.

 The Dr. Jack and Susie Dugan Wellness Center (DWC) includes a gymnasium, free weights, weight machines, cardiovascular exercise equipment (treadmills, elliptical trainers, steppers and bikes), multi-purpose group exercise rooms, and offices for the Recreational Sports Department and Intercollegiate Athletics Department.
+The lower floor of the Dugan also features state of the art massage chairs and a sleeping pod to promote holistic student wellbeing.
 A 25-yard outdoor season pool is located adjacent to DWC.
 Multi-purpose playing fields and tennis courts are located at Momentum Campus and available for use.

 As the largest student employer on campus, each semester Recreational Sports employs students to work as intramural supervisors and officials, lifeguards, facility assistants and supervisors, group exercise instructors, and personal trainers.
 Work study and non-work study positions are available.
 No experience is necessary.
 Training for all positions is conducted by the Recreational Sports Department.
 The Recreational Sports Department Office is in the Dugan Wellness Center Room 107.
 For more information, call (361) 825-2454 or go to recsports.tamucc.edu.